rootstrap/blog/content/iOS/Practices/iOS-practices.md

 ### MVVM

-This pattern divides responsibilities within Models, Views, and View Models, and is one of the most populars.
+This pattern divides responsibilities within Models, Views, and View Models, and is one of the most popular.
-Business logic and communication between Models and Views are now responsibility of the ViewModel leaving the Controller responsibility to only handle user interaction, displaying the digested information the View Model provides in Views, and handling navigation.
+Business logic and communication between Models and Views are now responsibility of the ViewModel, leaving the Controller job to only handle user interaction, displaying the digested information the View Model provides in Views, and handling navigation.

 This extra separation of concerns allows us to keep a cleaner code base as well as facilitating unit testing.